Close Alert Banner

 Two sets of hands each holding a cup of coffee from Brock Street Espresso in Whitby, Ontario

-• Ride Route 900 to Pickering Village and cozy up at Bean & Basket, where their special holiday menu, brings joy to your cup.
+• Ride Route 900 to Pickering Village and grab a delicious brew at Bean & Basket.

 • Route 900 also takes you to Brock St. Espresso for an artisan coffee in the heart of downtown Whitby.

-• Travel east along Route 902 or 502 to Bowmanville to discover Roam Coffee, where indulgent hot chocolate meets small-town holiday charm.
+• Travel east along Route 902 or 502 to Bowmanville to discover Roam Coffee.

-• Take Route 905 north to Port Perry for Nexus Coffee, where people from all over come together over a cup of freshly brewed coffee and onto Uxbridge for The Bridge Social, featuring locally sourced ingredients and cozy winter vibes.
+• Take Route 905 north to Port Perry for Nexus Coffee, where people from all over come together over a cup of freshly brewed coffee and onto Uxbridge for The Bridge Social.

-• Connect from Route 905 to 618 to Sunderland, Cannington, and Beaverton to complete your northern adventure at River Street Café, Canter Coffee, and Shortiss Café and Bar, each offering a warm welcome and a festive cup.
+• Connect from Route 905 to 618 to Sunderland, Cannington, and Beaverton to complete your northern adventure at River Street Café, Canter Coffee, and Shortiss Café and Bar.

 • Route 56 takes you right into downtown Oshawa, where you can visit BOND|ST Event Centre, a chic café in a historic space serving bold espresso tonics and creamy matcha lattes.